 ChubnCC writes:

 Here we go again!
 How long before they are able to get citizens onboard and excited by this proposal, only for the project to come crashing down?
+Something tells me that during the next Council elections, we will have candidates telling us that they are the ones that will finally make something happen.
+What a joke!

 January 26, 2010